The Fine-Tuning War: How AI Giants are Mapping the Value Chain

 The edge of failure

-A system is operating between three boundaries.
-When the system crosses these boundaries stops working or stops to have a reason to work.
+A system operates within three distinct boundaries.
+When a system crosses one of these lines, it either stops working or loses its reason to exist:

 edge-of-failure

-The last boundary is the Accident that defines the point after which the application stops working.
-Stop working has different meaning for different application and it changes to time to time.
+• The Accident Boundary: This defines the point at which the application stops working.
+“Failure” means different things for different applications, and the definition changes over time.

-It has been observed the applications tend to run close the Accident boundary with a certain distance defined by the Error Margin.
-This margin is the developers confidence in how close they can operate and make decision without causing an accident.
+It has been observed that applications tend to run very close to the Accident Boundary, separated only by a thin Error Margin.
+This margin represents the developers’ confidence, the calculated risk of how close they can operate and make decisions without triggering a catastrophe.

 Actor.Messages.As.Methods